 3 killed in racially-motivated shooting at Dollar General store in Jacksonville, sheriff says

 Three people were killed in a shooting Saturday afternoon at a Dollar General store in Jacksonville, Florida, that authorities said was racially motivated.
-The suspect died by suicide.
+The suspect died by suicide, authorities said.

 In a news conference Saturday evening, Jacksonville Sheriff T.K.
 Waters said that the suspect, described as White man in his early 20s, entered a Dollar Store just after 1 p.m. and opened fire, killing three people.
 All the victims were Black, Waters said.